syncfusion-content/asp.netmvc-docs/aspnetmvc/ListBox/Server-Side-Events.md

 {% highlight c# %}

-    // Add the code in cs page
+    // Add the code in csharp page